OmnisStudio/Omnis-JSFileZip/README.md

 # Omnis-JSFileZip
 Library shows how you can create a zip file of images and download it to your browser

-Requires Omnis Studio 8.1.2 or above and Java to be installed on the client.
+Requires Omnis Studio 8.1.2 or above and Java to be installed.

 ## Contents
 ### JSFILEZIP